 This simple little word offers you an easy way to speak your first true Australian phrase after you get here.
 Arvo is simply an abbreviation of afternoon and reflects the Australian love for shortening and simplifying words as much as possible.

 The arvo is when you might decide to head down to the beach, go for a jog or maybe invite a few of your new friends and neighbours round for a barbie.
+As a result, they say, 23 of the 89 novelist districts in the state were eliminated even before the disparity test was applied, and the department unfairly labeled new mexico as an equalized state.
 It is easy to live the good life here and enjoy living in a very special place in the world.

 It is sure to be a wonderful experience when you travel to Australia and get to try out these phrases for real.
 Whether you are here for a holiday or to start a new life, the unique Australian words and phrases will help to add to the feeling of being somewhere different and exciting.